 The dome and large telescope cannot be opened up and used if the weather is wet or very windy.
 Even in dry conditions, it is usually cold both in the dome and outside, so warm clothing is a necessity.

 Please note that MSAS is a voluntary based organisation and all advertised activities are based on the society operating with a full complement of volunteers on the night of the open event.
-In the unlikely event that member participation is reduced MSAS reserves the right to reduce the services offered.
-Poor weather conditions may also result in the event being cancelled at short notice.
+In the unlikely event that member participation is reduced, MSAS reserves the right to reduce the services offered.
+Poor weather conditions may also result in the event being canceled at short notice.
 If this happens, the Society will make all efforts to notify visitors through social media.